Lost data on your iPhone, iPad, MacBook or iMac? We'll help you recover it, whether the problem is mechanical damage, encryption, or HFS+ file system.

 Most Apple notebooks use a unique file system HFS and HFS+ (Hierarchical File System), which is based on FreeBSD.
 This system is designed to be more powerful and stable than file systems used in Windows, for example.
 Thanks to its robustness, HFS+ can function even with minor errors without the system crashing immediately.
 However, if physical disk damage occurs, the HFS+ file system can collapse, making data recovery significantly more difficult.

 From the user's perspective, this problem often manifests as the device not starting up again after shutdown or becoming unresponsive.
-In many cases, so-called "boot loop" (cyclic restarting) may occur, where the device continuously loads but does not start the system.
+In many cases, so-called "boot loop" (cyclic restarting) may occur, where the device continuously loads but doesn't start the system.
 This condition is usually caused by compromised HFS+ file system integrity.
 Even in these cases, we can help – we use special tools and techniques that allow us to work directly with the damaged file system structure and recover data that would otherwise be inaccessible.

 iMac and Mac mini are popular desktop computers that combine performance with elegant design.
 Older models use classic 3.5" or 2.5" hard drives (HDD), while newer models are equipped with fast SSD drives or combined Fusion Drive.
 Modern iMacs with Apple Silicon chips (M1, M2, M3, M4) have SSD directly on the motherboard, requiring a specific approach to data recovery.